Distinguished Research Fellowship

 You will receive a confirmation email upon receipt of your application, and a formal response will be sent via email within 6 weeks of submission.
 Grant awardees will be asked to submit an interim report detailing their progress on their research and then submit a final report along with copies of their scholarly products.

 Recipients of the Woodcock DRF will be recognized on the Woodcock Institute’s website and may be recognized in newsletters and other promotional literature.

-- Dr. Denise E. Maricle, Professor in the School of Social Work, Psychology and Philosophy at Texas Woman’s Univeristy is the recipient of the 2022-23 Richard W. Woodcock Distinguished Research Fellowship Award.
+- Dr. Denise E. Maricle, Professor in the School of Social Work, Psychology and Philosophy at Texas Woman’s University is the recipient of the 2022-23 Richard W. Woodcock Distinguished Research Fellowship.

 Page last updated 11:21 AM, August 29, 2023